Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 - The amount entered when creating the voucher is added to the amount already existing on the voucher card.
 - The voucher is created store-specific in the *Omni-Channel* module.

-Note that the *Set for POS Store "Name of the store"* attribute set, which is inherited from the *POS base set*, contains the *Voucher* attribute, which allows you to classify an offer as a voucher.
+Note that the *Set for POS Store "Name of the store"* attribute set, which is inherited from the *Venduo POS base set*, contains the *Voucher* attribute, which allows you to classify an offer as a voucher.
 Since the voucher is store-specific, create the voucher offer in the *Omni-Channel* module.

 #### Prerequisites